-Challenges and disputes over this controversial law continue to arise.
+Challenges and disputes over this new law continue to arise.
 September 2020 brought a new bill that added even more exemptions to this rule in response to these challenges.
 However, many businesses face yet another concern regarding this law.

 Several franchise organizations have filed a lawsuit challenging AB5’s effects.
 These organizations do not necessarily oppose AB5’s guidelines or the ABC test in general, but they are concerned that the law: